-It should be noted, however, that for Summer 2023 summer courses, it is open to providers to opt to:
+It should be noted, however, that for Summer 2024 summer courses, it is open to providers to opt to:

-- move to rebalancing the composition of the courses, for example, to 13 hours online and 7 offline; - offer online courses of shorter duration, for example, 4 weeks; - implement a lower ratio of tutor to participants, for example 1:50. - Courses will run from 3 July until 18 August 2023. - Course content reflects DE policy and contemporary research on the topic - Course content clearly states the learning outcomes for participants - Course reading materials should reflect DE policy and contemporary research on the topic and this should be used to underpin a variety of suitably challenging off-line learning activities that are devised and provided by the course provider for participants. - Course content is focused on enhancing the learning outcomes and experiences of pupils and should be informed by the document, Looking at Our School 2023-A quality Framework for Primary Schools and Special Schools (DE, 2023) - The number of registered participants may not exceed 50 in a course group assigned to a specific/dedicated tutor.
-This applies when teachers are registered but have not begun, or are not active - Courses are hosted in a VLE that is visually attractive, easy to navigate and user friendly - The provider ensures that e-tutors lead the online forums in order to engage the participants in discussion, debate, questioning and reflection - The provider ensures that each participants makes a minimum of two forum posts per module - To successfully complete each module, participants are required to complete a minimum of one assignment that demonstrates their achievement of that module's stated learning outcomes - o Examples of assignments include online quizzes, written tasks, reports, collaborative
+- move to rebalancing the composition of the courses, for example, to 13 hours online and 7 offline; - offer online courses of shorter duration, for example, 4 weeks; - implement a lower ratio of tutor to participants, for example 1:50. - Courses will run from 1 July until 16 August 2024. - Course content reflects DE policy and contemporary research on the topic - Course content clearly states the learning outcomes for participants - Course reading materials should reflect DE policy and contemporary research on the topic and this should be used to underpin a variety of suitably challenging offline learning activities that are devised and provided by the course provider for participants. - Course content is focused on enhancing the learning outcomes and experiences of pupils and should be informed by the document, Looking at Our School 2023-A quality Framework for Primary Schools and Special Schools (DE, 2023) - The number of registered participants may not exceed 75 in a course group assigned to a specific/dedicated tutor.
+This applies when teachers are registered but have not begun, or are not active - Courses are hosted in a Virtual Learning Environment (VLE) that is visually attractive, easy to navigate and user friendly - The provider ensures that e-tutors lead the online forums in order to engage the participants in discussion, debate, questioning and reflection - The provider ensures that each participant makes a minimum of two forum posts per module - To successfully complete each module, participants are required to complete a minimum of one assignment that demonstrates their achievement of that module's stated learning outcomes - Examples of assignments include online quizzes, written tasks, reports, collaborative assignments, uploaded participant podcasts, teaching resources and structured reflective activities.
+Note: Multiple choice questions (MCQs) are not permitted.

-- assignments, uploaded participant podcasts, teaching resources and structured reflective activities - To successfully complete the course, participants are required to complete a reflective learning assignment that demonstrates their achievement of the course's stated learning outcomes - Each participant is enabled to create an electronic record of his/her learning, comprising, at a minimum, their five assignments and postings - The provider ensures that e-tutors give timely feedback to participants to support their learning - Participant progression from module to module is contingent on the completion of assignments - The provider ensures that all e-tutors have successfully completed training in online facilitation - The provider publishes its quality assurance procedures and submits a single electronic copy along with its applications for course approval - no more than one copy in total from a single provider will be submitted
+- To successfully complete the course, participants are required to complete a reflective learning assignment that demonstrates their achievement of the course's stated learning outcomes - Each participant is enabled to create an electronic record of his/her learning, comprising, at a minimum, their five assignments and postings - The provider ensures that e-tutors give timely feedback to participants to support their learning - Participant progression from module to module is contingent on the completion of assignments - The provider ensures that all e-tutors have successfully completed training in online facilitation - The provider publishes its quality assurance procedures and submits a single electronic copy along with its applications for course approval - no more than one copy in total from a single provider will be submitted

 Reflection of National Priorities (It is not expected that all priorities will be addressed- providers will ensure the priority which is the most pertinent to the course content/outcomes needs to be addressed.
-SSE and DT must be addressed in all courses)
+School Self-Evaluation (SSE) and Digital Technologies (DT) must be addressed in all courses)